wierkstudio/ciphereditor/CONTRIBUTING.md

 ## Code of Conduct

-This project and everyone participating in it is governed by the [ciphereditor code of conduct](CODE_OF_CONDUCT.md).
-By participating, you are expected to uphold this code.
-Please report unacceptable behavior to contact@wierk.lu.
+This project and everyone participating in it is governed by the [ciphereditor Community Guidelines](https://ciphereditor.com/community-guidelines).

 ## How to contribute